odu-cs625-datavis/public-Spring25-aveerasa/HW1-report.md

 ## Tableau

 *Insert the image of your horizontal bar chart here.
-Reminder, this should show countries that won most number of medals in Paris2024 Summer Olynpics by continent.*
+Reminder, this should show countries that won the least number of medals only (excluding ZERO) in Paris2024 Summer Olynpics by continent (one country from each continent is ok).*

 ## Google Colab